How Much Does An MRI Cost?

 If your doctor recommends one, you should have one done.
 In any case, an MRI can reveal injuries which an X-ray will not reveal.
 An MRI of the brain and spinal cord can reveal brain tumors, MS, stroke, and problems with your eyes and ears.
 An MRI of the bones and joints reveals herniated discs, fractures, torn ligaments and tendons, and arthritis.

 Put quite simply, the value of your car accident or slip and fall increases if your injuries increase.
 In other words, the purpose of a personal injury lawsuit or settlement is to make you whole again.
-As a result, the primary thing you must prove to the insurance adjuster or to the jury, is that you have suffered an injury which has left you in a worse state than you were in prior to the accident.
+As a result, the primary thing you must prove to the insurance adjuster or to the jury is that you have suffered an injury that has left you in a worse state than you were in prior to the accident.
 An MRI, together with a doctor’s medical notes, becomes evidence of those injuries sustained in a car accident or slip and fall accident.

 Today you may be wondering how much it will cost, but if your doctor recommends an MRI and you forego getting one, you may find out that your personal injury claim is worth less than full value.
 Your medical bills are typically paid through your personal injury settlement, especially if they are filed as a personal injury settlement lien.